fiskalizimi/pos-golang/readme.md

 * **BranchId** is the branch id.
 * **Location** is the location/city of the Sale Point
 * **OperatorId** is the ID/Name of the operator/server
-* **VerificationNo** is a unique value for each coupon.
+* **VerificationNo** is a unique value for each coupon and it is 16 characters long max.
 Verification Number is used to check if the Coupon has been verified by the citizen.
 * **Type** this is the type of the coupon.
 It is an enum value and can be ```SALE```, ```RETURN``` or ```CANCEL```
 * **Time** the time fiscal coupon is issued.
 The value is Unix timestamp
 * **Items** is an array of ```CouponItem``` objects.
 Each ```CouponItem``` represents an item sold to the customer.